akashsiliveru/Data-manipulation-Using-Pandas/README.md

 This repository showcases my hands-on practice in data manipulation using **Pandas** and **NumPy**.
 I have solved 500+ data manipulation problems, focusing on real-world data handling and analysis.

+# The Mission
+To bridge the gap between theoretical knowledge and production-ready data engineering.
+This repository serves as a comprehensive laboratory where I’ve tackled 500+ diverse data challenges, transforming "messy" raw information into structured, actionable intelligence.

 ## What This Repository Covers